WindSekirun/FlightDiary/README.md

 ### How to use?
 1. copy required files into importer/target
+2. `cd importer`
-2. `python importer.py`
+3. `python importer.py`
-3. follow instruction of importer script
+4. follow instruction of importer script